Your agent isn’t failing like a chatbot. It’s failing like software.

 4) Cost and latency blowups

-Table 1: Practical benchmark comparison of agent orchestration stacks (2026 operator view)
+Table 1: Operator comparison of common agent orchestration stacks (what matters in production)

 | Stack | Strength | Common production gap | Best fit |